select-8/mock-bigthief-htmlsite/README.md

 #### User Stories

-As a user I want to be able to:

- 1 seamlessly navigate to the content I want.

- 2 seamlessly wander the site till I find something that interests me

-Two types of users can be defined:
+Two types of users can be defined.
+While all stories below apply to both users, their priorities in coming to the site might be different.

-1. I’m already a fan of the band, I have all their albums
+1. I’m already a fan of the band, I have all their albums.
+2. I have just heard of this band and I want to find out more.

-    - As a user I expect the site to reflect the persona of the band.
+    - As a user, I expect the site to reflect the persona of the band.
     - As a user, I want easy access to unique content i.e. access to an official store, definitive tour listings.

-2. I have just heard of this band and I want to find out more…
+    - As a user, I want to be able to seamlessly navigate to the content I want.
+    - As a user,  I want to seamlessly wander the site until I find something that interests me.
     - As a user, I want access to the band's social media.
-    - As a user, I want to hear some of this bands music.
+    - As a user, I want to access the band's music.
-    - As a user, I want to see their music videos.
+    - As a user, I want to see music videos.
-    - As a user, I want to see some live performances.
+    - As a user, I want to see live performances.
-    - As a user, I want access to biographic information on the group
+    - As a user, I want access to biographic information on the group.

-_In potential conflicts between users requirements, reflecting the band's persona wins out_

 ### Structure Plane
 #### Information Architechture